windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

 # Accessing PS3 Files from OFW via A PS3 Backup
-Stand: 2019-09-18T19:45:00Z<br />
+Stand: 2020-02-27T19:37:00Z<br />
-Tested FW: HFW 4.84
+Succesfully tested FW: OFW 4.85, HFW 4.85, OFW 4.84, HFW 4.84 and OFW 4.82.<br />
-Failed FW: HFW 4.85, it seems the backup format has changed so PS3xport cannot correctly extract the data.
-All other steps work correctly.
+Succesfully tested consoles: Fat PS3, Slim PS3 (30xx)

 ## Foreword
 **!!!
 READ THE WHOLE GUIDE BEFORE DOING ANYTHING !!!**<br />
 **!!!
-USE AT YOUR OWN RISK !!!**
+USE AT YOUR OWN RISK !!!**<br />
+**!!!
+RESULTS MAY VARY !!!**

 Intention is to show a way to access files without modifying a PS3.
 The temporary Hybrid Firmware (HFW) can be reversed completely.
 Also all trails of the dumps are discardable.
-Works as of OFW 4.82 and OFW/HFW 4.84.

 The major part of this guide is to dump necessary data only once from a PS3 console.
 The IDPS is needed to decrypt the user folders and files inside a normal PS3 backup.
 The wanted files from that PS3 console are then extracted from that PS3 backup.

-Other methods like HAN, PS3HEN and Custom Firmware (CFW) do change and/or do add files to the file system.
+Other methods like PS3HEN, Custom Firmware (CFW) and HAN do change and/or do add files to the file system.
 By the way HAN's file copier is not convenient enough for these tasks.
-On the others getting all information and files could be done by just using their toolboxes, SEN Enabler, PSNpatch or webMAN-MOD plus a file/backup manager.
+With these other methods getting all information and files could be done by just using their toolboxes, SEN Enabler, PSNpatch or webMAN-MOD plus a file/backup manager.

 **!!!
 USE AT YOUR OWN RISK !!!**